Stakeholders urge Centre to cut excise duty on auto fuels

-New Delhi, March 2 (IANS) Various stakeholders have urged the government to cut excise duty on petrol and diesel to rescue consumers from the spiralling prices of the auto fuels amid the pandemic.
+New Delhi: Various stakeholders have urged the government to cut excise duty on petrol and diesel to rescue consumers from the spiralling prices of the auto fuels amid the pandemic.

 Sources said that the Finance Ministry has been urged to take a call on the high levels of duty on the two petroleum products as its higher prices also has an impact on inflation that has fallen to 4.06 per cent in January but has the potential to rise further.